Ukraine crisis: Military observer freed in Sloviansk

 - Pro-Russian gunmen said they captured three Ukrainian security services members overnight in eastern Ukraine.
 Kiev later confirmed a number of its officers had been detained

 - Mikhail Khodorkovsky, Putin opponent and former Russian oil tycoon, visited Donetsk on Sunday but was refused entry to the rebel-held city hall.

-Meanwhile, the US and EU are preparing to unveil new sanctions against Russia, accusing it of destabilising Ukraine.'Not prisoners of war'
+Meanwhile, the US and EU are preparing to unveil new sanctions against Russia, accusing it of destabilising Ukraine.

 The foreign observers - operating under the auspices of the Organization for Security and Co-operation in Europe (OSCE) are from Germany, Poland, Sweden, Denmark and the Czech Republic.

 They were shown to the media on Sunday, led into Sloviansk town hall by masked gunmen.

 German monitor Col Axel Schneider, who spoke for the group, stressed they were not Nato officers - contrary to claims made by the separatists - nor armed fighters, but diplomats in uniforms.

 "We are not prisoners of war.
 We are the guests of (self-declared Sloviansk) Mayor (Vyacheslav) Ponomaryov, and being treated as such."

 Reporters later saw one of the group - accompanied by two men - get into an OSCE vehicle which then drove away.